CatsWhoTrain/autoannotator/README.md

 ```
 The webinterface could be found locally at: `http://localhost:8080/`

+### Human full-body detection
+Detailed description is given in the separate [document](https://github.com/CatsWhoTrain/autoannotator/blob/main/docs/human_detection.md)

 ## FAQ
 ### Do companies and engineers actually need this tool?
 We have asked engineers in the field of video analytics whether they are interested in such a library.
 Their responses were:
-- IREX: would use this library and contribute to it.
+- [IREX](https://irex.ai/): would use this library and contribute to it.
-- NapoleonIT: would use this library and contribute to it.
+- [NapoleonIT](https://napoleonit.ru/): would use this library and contribute to it.
-- ITMO.Lens: would use this library.
+- [Linza Metrics](https://linzametrics.com/): would use this library.

 ### What are the reasons for choosing this data labeling tool over the alternative of employing human annotators?
 #### Human accuracy is not so good